o3de/o3de.org/content/docs/user-guide/features/platforms/_index.md

 ---
-description: ' Learn about the platforms supported by Amazon Lumberyard for developing games and simulations. '
+description: ' Learn about the platforms supported by Open 3D Engine for developing games and simulations. '
 title: Platform development
 ---